MileHacker Logo

 Korla sits in the southeastern part of Xinjiang, positioned at the northern edge of the vast Taklamakan Desert.
 This city serves as a gateway to the Tarim Basin, a significant geological depression.

 The Tianshan Mountains rise to the north, creating a dramatic backdrop and influencing the region's continental desert climate.
-Korla''s height above sea level stands at approximately 900 meters (3,000 feet) above sea level.
+Korla''s height at an elevation of is located at approximately 900 meters (3,000 feet) above sea level.

 Historical Significance